Project structure#

 single, independent distributions.

-There are different approaches available for creating a namespace package.
-Ansys namespaces use the PEP 420 native namespace packages approach.
+There are different approaches available for creating a namespace.
+Ansys namespaces use the native namespace packages from PEP 420.

-Therefore, the source directory of any PyAnsys library must look like the one shown in the diagram Fig. 9:
+Therefore, the source directory of any PyAnsys library must look like this:

 directory#